 XSProject advocates for trash pickers in private and government sectors.
 Until Jakarta has an organized solid waste and recycling system, trash pickers will do that work.
 We are a Fair Trade organization.
 Some of our employees are former trash pickers.
 They receive steady and fair wages, a good working environment and free education for their children.
 By sharing the story of our work, our donor partners help us lessen the trash picker's burden and give them hope for the future.

-This project has provided additional documentation in a PDF file (projdoc.pdf).
+This project has provided additional documentation in a Microsoft Excel file (projdoc.xls).